sf-wdi-19-20/w5_project_1/README.md

 *Can you defend why you chose a certain technology or why you implemented your solution in a certain way as opposed to the other options?*

 ## ACCESS TO INSTRUCTORS
-We will a schedule for 1:1s throughout the week.
+We will schedule 1:1s throughout the week.
 We will also do mini lessons on certain topics if we notice that several people are running into the same issues.

 ##FINAL DELIVERABLES